Juanchimienti/interview_challenge/README.md

 ![](https://i.imgur.com/3J9JAjF.png)

-## Using local image example
+## Example using local image

-If you want to modify something of the app behavior you can build locally the app's docker image.
+If you want to modify the app behavior you can build locally its docker image.
 First you should install docker and docker-compose and then follow this steps:

 1. Edit docker-compose.yml